spesnova/minecraft/README.md

 # Minecraft Server
 This is a Docker Compose application for Minecraft Server.
 This app has backup and restore mechanism.
-Also if you use Slack, you can notify user events to Slack (ex. who is login, logout, dead, archived...)
+Also if you use Slack, you can notify user events to Slack (ex. who is joined, left, dead, archived...)

 ## SUPPORTED TAGS